lutzkuen/clashcast/README.md

     python get_data.py

 this will slowly populate the clanwars folder with json files describing the outcome of some wars.
+There is some ata available on kaggle https://www.kaggle.com/datasets/lkuen89/clash-of-clans-clan-war-results.

 ## Training the models